joomlatools/joomlatools-composer/README.md

 ## License

-The `joomlatools/installer` plugin is licensed under the MPL license - see the LICENSE file for details.
+The `joomlatools/installer` plugin is licensed under the GPL v3 license - see the LICENSE file for details.